andriibessarab/skewbot/README.md

 ## License

-Hackclub is licensed under the MIT License.
+Skewbot is licensed under the MIT License.
 See the full license text in [LICENSE](LICENSE).